knowledge-work/eslint-plugin-strict-dependencies/README.md

     - Paths of files where target module imports are allowed.
   - allowSameModule: `boolean`
     - Whether it can be imported by other files in the same directory
-  - allowTypeImport: `boolean`
+  - excludeTypeImportChecks: `boolean`
-    - Whether to allow type imports
+    - Whether to exclude type import checks
     - e.x. `import type { Suspense } from 'react'`

 ### Options